We have made over 20 releases targeting AdonisJS v7 since last month. Many of these are bug fixes, small improvements

 The approach is intentionally minimal.
 You get the essentials needed to authenticate users so you can focus on building the core features of your application.
 Security improvements and edge cases can be refined later without blocking progress.

-You can read more about the philosophy behind our starter kits in the Rethinking Starter Kits article.
+You can read more about the philosophy behind our starter kits in the Rethinking Starter Kits

-The Inertia package has been updated with two significant improvements: support for transformers and a better approach to shared data.
+Revamped Inertia packageThe Inertia package has been updated with two significant improvements: support for transformers and a better approach to shared data.

 Transformers allow you to serialize data returned by controllers before sending it to the frontend.
 This gives you fine-grained control over what gets sent to the client and how it is structured.
 The inertia package integrates natively with transformers and all Inertia props can be transformer items or collections.

-You can learn more about transformers in the Insiders documentation.
+You can learn more about transformers in the Insiders documentation

-Previously, shared data was defined in the Inertia config file.
+Shared data moved to middlewarePreviously, shared data was defined in the Inertia config file.
 This approach had limitations since config files are imported during the framework boot cycle, making it awkward to import models or transformers.

 We have moved shared data to a middleware, which is a better fit for this use case.
 Here is what the change looks like.